 7. Secondary Lithium– and Other Alkali– Air Batteries

 10. Applications and Markets

 - Paperback ISBN:

-30 years’ experience in battery including metal-air as well as solid oxide fuel cells and battery analysis using synchrotron beamlines
+Hajime Arai is a professor at Tokyo Institute of Technology, Yokohama, Japan.
+He has 30 years of experience in battery including metal-air and solid oxide fuel cells and battery analysis using synchrotron beamlines.

 Tokyo Institute of Technology, Yokohama, Japan